svknoe/40k-WTC-Draft-Solver/README.md

 ```
  python -m drafter
 ```
- By default has long runtime.
-Change drafter.data.settings.restricted_attackers_count from 4 to 3 for more reasonable runtime.
+ By default has long runtime (typically more than an hour).
+Change drafter.data.settings.restricted_attackers_count from 4 to 3 for more reasonable runtime (typically around 15 minutes).